 * Pupils playing conkers

 * Pupils’ autumn art work/displays

-To get a flavour of what happened during the project last year, view the project Transcript.
+To get a flavour of what happened during the last Project in 2015, view the project Transcript.
 It will give you some idea of what to Tweet about during the week.

 A condition of joining in the project is that you agree to have your Tweets collated into the project transcript to be available as a download to all teachers through Seomra Ranga.
 If your class Twitter account is protected, you will have to unprotect it during the week to have your Tweets included in the transcript.
-If you are comfortable with those simple conditions, then let the Tweets flow from October 5th to 9th.
-Again, don’t forget to include #anfomhar in every Tweet so that it can be collated into the transcript.
+If you are comfortable with those simple conditions, then let the Tweets flow from October 23rd to 27th.
+Again, don’t forget to include #anfomhar17 in every Tweet so that it can be collated into the transcript.